 Getting yourself organised

 Actions can have due dates (which are optional), which are displayed in your preferred format.
 The due date is displayed with a coloured background, depending on how far away the date is.
 If it’s due today, or overdue, the background is red.
 If it’s due tomorrow it’s dark orange, if due in the next 7 days, it’s orange, otherwise it’s green.
 It’s basically a traffic light code.
-A new feature in Tracks 1.5 lets you schedule actions for the future.
+You can also schedule actions for the future.
 The ‘tickler’ allows you to schedule actions to be shown on the home page after some future date.
 This allows you to get the action out of your head into a concrete, safe system (where it belongs), but you don’t need to be bothered by the action until the time comes when you can actually deal with it.
 You can show a configurable number of completed items at the bottom of the main page, but you can see all your completed items on the completed page.

 Getting everyone organised

 Tracks is multi-user: each user has his or her own contexts, projects and next actions, and their own preferences for things like date formatting.
 As the admin user, you set your own account up and then you can add or delete additional users.
 Non-admin users can’t create new accounts, which prevents someone finding your page and signing themselves up.
 A login page keeps everyone’s actions private.
 Get your family, friends and co-workers sorted out!

 Measure your progress